-- Late submission of coursework - Lack of engagement with the course - Aggressive behaviour - Poor communication with staff and/or patients. - 80.
+- 80. Osteopathic educational providers should have processes in place to detect behavioural issues which might call into question a student's ability to practise safely as a student osteopath.
+These might include: - Poor attendance at lectures - Late submission of coursework - Lack of engagement with the course - Aggressive behaviour - Poor communication with staff and/or patients. - 81.
 Collectively, these might be considered to be fitness to practise concerns, but they may also be indicators that the student is struggling generally, or has a disability or health condition that is affecting their study.
-Monitoring processes can therefore be used as a way of identifying the need for action and support. - 81.
+Monitoring processes can therefore be used as a way of identifying the need for action and support. - 82.
 In exceptional cases, a student's health or disability may make it impossible for them to complete the course, and meet the expectations of the Osteopathic Practice Standards.
 In such circumstances, the osteopathic educational provider should be open with the student and try to come to a mutual decision as to the best course of action.
 The osteopathic educational provider should offer support to the student in finding another course of study or career, where possible.